 If working out on the dance floor isn’t your style, why not work out with a run through Central Park to ring in the New Year in New York City?
 Thanks to the New York Road Runners (NYRR), this NYC New Year’s Eve event is available to anybody willing to stay up until midnight for a friendly neighborhood race.
 Entry costs $70 for the 4-mile race (2024 prices), with registration taking place on NYRR’s website.

 Firework Show at Prospect Park

+Show up at Prospect Park’s Grand Army Plaza at about 11 PM to celebrate free fireworks in NYC on New Year’s Eve.
+Not only is this event alcohol-free, but there will also be hot drinks and live music.
 This is a great event to bring the whole family to (if the kiddos are still awake).
-When the clock strikes midnight fireworks will light up the sky giving the perfect backdrop for that New Years kiss (or high-five).
+When the clock strikes midnight, fireworks will light up the sky, giving the perfect backdrop for that New Year’s kiss.

-If your’re in New York City for a few days leading up to, or after New Years Eve consider checking out some of the following fun things to do.
+If you’re in New York City for a few days leading up to, or after, New Year’s Eve consider checking out some of the following fun things to do.

 Go Ice Skating

 There are few things more iconic than ice skating in NYC.
 The holiday season is as magical as you’d imagine, and ice skating in NYC among towering skyscrapers can make anyone feel like they’re in a Hallmark movie.
 If you’re celebrating New Year’s Eve in NYC, there will be plenty of ice skating rinks to enjoy.
 Many people (myself included) consider this a can’t-miss winter activity.